webproject-1819/ClinicSupplies/README.md

 Implemented: All users can delete or modify instances without admin.
 Users can be added without admin.
+Api working.
+Heroku and Docker operative.

 Products are shown, and overall application is growing.

-Api unreachable, Heroku deployment unreachable.